carveragents/compound-engg-ai/commands/git/commit.md

 ## Important Notes

-- Do NOT add Claude co-authorship footer to commits
+- Do NOT add Claude co-authorship footer to commit message
 - If specific files are already staged, the command will only commit those files
 - If no files are staged, it will automatically stage all modified and new files
 - The commit message should be constructed based on the changes detected and the current claude session history